Associate of Science in Fashion Merchandising and Design (AS)

 Program Outcomes

-• Identify and appraise a variety of career paths within the fashion industry.
+• Identify Career Paths: Students will be able to identify and appraise a variety of career paths within the fashion world.

 Program Outcomes

-• Identify and appraise a variety of career paths within the fashion industry.
+• Identify Career Paths: Students will be able to identify and appraise a variety of career paths within the fashion world.

 Note